 Glossary

-Terms you'll hear in week one, grouped by area.
+Terms you'll meet in the product, grouped by area.
 One line each.

 People and roles